apify/apify-docs/sources/academy/tutorials/node_js/when_to_use_puppeteer_scraper.md

 ## Frontend navigations

 Websites often won't navigate away just to fetch the next set of results.
-They will do it in the background and just update the displayed data.
+They will do it in the background and update the displayed data.
 You can paginate such websites with either Web Scraper or Puppeteer Scraper.
 Try it on [Udemy](https://www.udemy.com/topic/javascript/) for example.
 Click the next button to load the next set of courses.

 ```js
 // Web Scraper\